 The Company’s operations, policies and procedures are audited regularly to ensure that it meets all standards expected of it as a cloud system provider.
 Compliance certifications and attestations are assessed by a third-party, independent auditor and result in a certification, audit report, or attestation of compliance.
-The Company’s systems and Services were audited and verified under the ISO 27001 certification and the System and Organization Controls (SOC).
-If you wish to be provided with such certifications and reports please contact us at: firstname.lastname@example.org
+The Company’s systems and Services were audited and verified under the ISO 27001 and ISO 27701 certifications and the System and Organization Controls (SOC).
+If you wish to be provided with such certifications and reports please contact us at: [email protected]

-In addition to our own compliance with privacy and security regulations, our Customers remain responsible for their compliance with applicable compliance laws, regulations and privacy programs.
+In addition to our own compliance with privacy and security regulations, our customers remain responsible for their compliance with applicable compliance laws, regulations and privacy programs.

 The Company allocates considerable resources to ensure a secure code and infrastructure for all of its products.
-If you believe that you have found a vulnerability with respect to our security practices in any of our products, please report it to us immediately via e-mail at: email@example.com.
+If you believe that you have found a vulnerability with respect to our security practices in any of our products, please report it to us immediately via e-mail at: [email protected].
 Please be sure to include a brief description, including detailed steps that we can take in order to reproduce the issue and explain to us what the impact of such issue might be.